PrettyScript/capstone-2/UPER.md

         ✔ IO
         ✔ Get players' name
         ✔ Display board
-        - player 1 coordinate chip placement
+        ✔ Coordinate players chip placement
-        - display board
+        ✔ display board
-        - player 2 coordinate chip placement
-        - while loop IO so that the checkState() can keep track of the chip placements
+        ✔ while loop IO so that the checkState() can keep track of the chip placements
     - GameBoard Class
         ✔ updateBoard()
-        - checkState()
+        ✔ checkState()
             - checkHorizontal()
             - checkVertical()
-            - checkDiagonal()
+            - checkDiagonals()
+                ** takes care of left and right diagonal
     - Player Class
     - Chips Class
         ✔ Create a method that will assign chips to a player